Top Emergency Dentist in DFW Area

 Most dental insurance plans provide coverage for at least 50 percent of the cost of emergency dental services, such as major restorative treatments.
 However, every insurance policy is different, so it is important to check the details of your individual plan in order to determine your coverage.
 At Beyond Dental and Implant Center, we accept many types of dental insurance, so you can receive the care you need.

 Our dentists are specially trained to handle dental emergencies and can help you in your time of need.
+Contact us today for more information or schedule an appointment online.
 We are conveniently located at 13655 Preston Rd Suite 100 Dallas, TX 75240.
 We look forward to serving you!
-We serve patients from Dallas TX, Plano TX, Addison TX, Garland TX, Richardson TX, Carrollton TX, and BEYOND!
+We serve patients from Dallas TX, Plano TX, Addison TX, Garland TX, Richardson TX, Carrollton TX, Farmer Branch, TX, Mesquite, TX, Irving, TX, Las Colinas, TX, Frisco, TX and surrounding areas!